palaeoware/revosim/revosim/docs/index.rst

 Relevant references
 -------------------

 Garwood, R.J., Spencer A.R.T. and Sutton, M.D., 2019.
 REvoSim: Organism-level simulation of macro- and microevolution.
-Palaeontology.
+Palaeontology. `_revosimPaperDoi`_

 Table of Contents